Dillinger (bull): Career

 His most notable ride came in the 2001 PBR Bud Light Cup (BLC) World Finals, when PBR World Champion Chris Shivers rode him for a score of 96.5.
 This score by Chris Shivers was tied for the highest score in the history of the PBR for several years.
-However, in November 2021, Jose Vitor Leme rode Woopaa for the new highest marked ride in PBR history.
+However, in November 2021, José Vitor Leme rode Woopaa for the new highest marked ride in PBR history.
 The ride score was 98.75, while Woopaa's bull score was 48.75.

 Some of Dillinger's highest recorded scores place him in part of five of the 50 highest scores in the history of the PBR.
 These rides include the following: At the 2000 Tuff Hedeman Championship Challenge in Fort Worth, Texas, future two-time PBR World Champion Chris Shivers rode Dillinger for 96 points in the Mossy Oak Shootout and won $5,000; at the 2002 Tuff Hedeman Championship Challenge in Fort Worth, Texas, two-time PRCA World Champion bull rider Jim Sharp rode Dillinger for 95.5 points in the Mossy Oak Shootout and won $85,000 for that ride; 2002 PBR World Champion Ednei Caminhas drew Dillinger four times and successfully rode him all four times, with three scores of 94 or better; 95 points for Ednei Caminhas in 2001 in Columbus, Georgia; the year before, 94.5 points for Caminhas at the 2000 PBR World Finals; and last is when Corey Navarre rode him for 94.5 points at the 2001 PBR World Finals.
 Dillinger was a part of three of the Top 10 scores in PBR World Finals history.

 In all of Dillinger's rides at all levels, he was only marked under 45 points twice.
 This is compared to 13 scores in which he was marked at 48 points or higher.
-Of the 7 qualified scores, 4 of those were round wins.
+Of the seven qualified scores, four of those were round wins.
 Also, there were 28 events he participated in where he was the high-marked bull of the event.
-And 6 of those 7 qualified rides were scored in between 93.5 points to 96.5 points by judges.
+And six of those seven qualified rides were scored in between 93.5 points to 96.5 points by judges.
 Lastly, his lone low score of 88.5 points was "impressive considering his broke his leg during the out".
 "That's the one thing, when you look back, that takes the wind out of you," said Herrington, referencing the injury.
 He added, "It's not always easy."